gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 linktitle = "flag"
 +++

 Go's [channels](https://tour.golang.org/concurrency/2) provide a primitive for typed, synchronous message passing.
-Combined with [goroutines](https://tour.golang.org/concurrency/1), they form the backbone of Go's [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes)-inspired concurrency model, but they can express more than just the notion of message passing.
+Combined with [goroutines](https://tour.golang.org/concurrency/1), they form the backbone of Go's [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes)-inspired concurrency model.
+They're simple and expressive, but they can be difficult to use properly, especially if you need to control who can read from them or write to them.

+## The Problem With Bidirectional Channels

-Channels are declared with the `chan` keyword, followed by the **ElementType**, which represents the type of values passed on that channel.
+Channels are normally declared with the `chan` keyword, followed by the **ElementType**, which represents the type of values passed on that channel.
 Together, these form the composite type for any value, which you can inspect with `%T`.

 ```go
 var stringChan chan string